akirov/ReflectiveCircles/README.md

 Reflective Circles
 ==================

-This is a simple 2D ray-tracer with an interactive GUI, which tries to find all possible light paths from one point to another through a set of reflective circles.
+This is a simple 2D ray-tracer with an interactive GUI, written in C++, which tries to find all possible light paths from one point to another through a set of reflective circles.

 Build